robertschank/robertschank.github.io/index.md

 **Entry Point:** Emotions, sensations

+## ⚠️

 **Heads up:** This method can uncover buried emotions or painful material.
+It may cause volatility as old patterns surface.
 If something feels too big, pausing, reassessing, or seeking help is encouraged.

 <div class="how-it-works" markdown="1">